cs1302uga/cs1302-str-list/README.md

   perfectly fine.

-  * **(20 points) Code Style Guidelines<a id="style"/>:** You should be consistent with the style aspect of your code in order to promote readability.
+  * **(20 points) Code Style Guidelines<a id="style"/>:** You should be consistent with the style aspect of your code to promote readability.
 Every `.java` file that you include as part of your submission for this project must be in valid style as defined in the [CS1302 Code Style Guide](https://github.com/cs1302uga/cs1302-styleguide).
   All of the individual code style guidelines listed in that document are part of this single non-functional requirement.
-If `check1302` on Odin reports any style volatons for your submission, then 5 points will be subtracted from your earned point total **for each violation**, up to a maximum deduction of 20 points.
+If `check1302` on Odin reports any style violations for your submission, then 5 points will be subtracted from your earned point total **for each violation**, up to a maximum deduction of 20 points.

   **NOTE:** The [CS1302 Code Style Guide](https://github.com/cs1302uga/cs1302-styleguide)